10 Notable Facts About Harpy Eagles

 The eagle represents the national bird of Panama.

-For a long time, these birds have gained a strong historical and cultural background in some Latin countries, leaving many individuals with no reason to hate them.
+For a long time, these birds have held significant historical and cultural importance in some Latin American countries, making them widely respected.
 The eagle represents the national bird of Panama.
-The harpy eagle is also on the county’s coat of arms.
+The harpy eagle is also on the country’s coat of arms.
 If you want to view one of these birds, you might want to tour Panama as they’re most likely to be seen there.

 7. Harpy Eagles are Among the Most Powerful Predators